MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/relationship-analytics.md

 -   How long does it take our team to respond?

 Relationship analytics is provided as a preview feature in the [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)] and is only available in North American sites using US English (en-us).
 Additional restrictions apply depending on which versions of [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] and [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] you are running.
-For complete details about how to enable this preview feature, plus version requirements, prerequisites, and any known issues, see [Configure Relationship Insights features](../admin/configure-relationship-insights-features.md).
+For complete details about how to enable this preview feature, plus version requirements, prerequisites, and any known issues, see [Configure and enable embedded intelligence](../admin/configure-enable-embedded-intelligence.md).

 > [!IMPORTANT]
 > **Browser requirements during preview:** The preview version of relationship analytics requires  the latest version of either [!INCLUDE[tn_Google_Chrome](../includes/tn-google-chrome.md)] or [!INCLUDE[pn_microsoft_edge](../includes/pn-microsoft-edge.md)]. support for additional browsers is expected for the final release.